SimpleFate/git_learn/README.md

   git checkout --file

   ```
-this is on branch dev
+this is on branch dev.